01 of 08

 Vancouver in Pictures

-Vancouver, the most populous city in British Columbia and Canada's most westerly, is hailed not only for its natural beauty, but for the laid back charm of its residents.
-It just seem like everyone loves this coastal city, which is a top destination for domestic and international travellers and hailed as one of the world's most liveable cities.
+Vancouver, the most populous city in British Columbia and Canada's most westerly, is hailed not only for its natural beauty but for the laid-back charm of its residents.
+It just seems like everyone loves this coastal city, which is a top destination for domestic and international travelers and hailed as one of the world's most liveable cities.

 Much of Vancouver's allure is the omnipresence of nature in a densely populated city.
 Nestled amidst ocean and mountains, it's hard not to feel exhilarated in their midst.
 In addition, Stanley Park, which can be seen in the above photo's foreground is a downtown sanctuary that offers city dwellers and visitors a multitude of outdoor activities.Continue to 2 of 8 below.